MBBS admission in India till the year 2015 was a rigorous process with complications, creating confusion and chaos among the aspirants and parents.

 Nearly 50% medical colleges in India are Private Medical Colleges

-- The management of the institutions is under private trusts.
+- Hence the management of the institutions is under private trusts.

 - We update this category to guide you to know about admission procedure & related information.